-If America won’t cede its post-Soviet collapse hyperpower status and accept a more balanced and complex world, it’s likely to be a troubled decade or two.
-With their foreign policy heavily driven by highly partisan domestic politics, it’s not easy to be particularly hopeful.
+If America won’t cede its post-Soviet hyperpower status and accept a more balanced and complex world, it’s likely to be a troubled decade or two.
+With their foreign policy heavily driven by desire and politics rather than reality, it’s not easy to be particularly hopeful.

 Interesting times, certainly.

 As for me, I haven’t felt any desire lately to comment on these developments, fascinating though they are.
 Whether that will change any time soon, I don’t know.
 So, for the moment, sayonara.

 Abbott is not a conservative here.
 Separation of powers, habeas corpus and court scrutiny of government are conservative doctrines.
 All prime ministers bridle at the restraints of the law.
 But Abbott has been willing to a remarkable degree to push the law aside to appease populist fears and populist contempt for human rights.

 This plays beautifully to his base but across Australia it raises old trust issues with Tony Abbott.
 The evidence of the polls can’t be doubted: Australians trust courts far more than they trust politicians.
 Attacking courts, judges and the traditional ways of the law makes Australians uneasy.